IEA-Paris/PPIAS/articles/understanding-the-software-of-the-mind-self-and-culture-analysis-of-the-secrets-to-happiness-health-and-long-life.md

 **Figure 60: Work values, leadership efficacy, and traditional leadership style**

 **Figure 61: Work values, leadership efficacy, and future-oriented leadership style**

-By integrating the triadic reciprocal causation and dual causal linkage model of Bandura (1997), Kim (1999) outlines the transactional model of science where human agency becomes a central and explicit part of the scientific model.
-(See Figure 14).
-Bandura (1997) has empirically documented the importance of examining the dual causal linkage (between input-agent and agent-output) in explaining behavior.
-In this model, human agency and self-efficacy can link Observable Input 1 with Observable Output 2.
-In this model, humans are agents who have access to their inner consciousness, and they can report their intentions, goals, and efficacy beliefs.

-**Insert Figure 14 here**

 The dual causal linkage has been systematically analyzed and documented by Bandura (1997).
 First, it is important to examine how a person perceives and interprets an event (caused by an external factor or by one's own behavior) and their intention to take a course of action (causal linkage 1).
 This information can be obtained through self-report through self-efficacy.
 The second step involves assessing the person's performance (causal linkage 2).